Connect with others who understand.

 • Diarrhea

-Your doctor or a registered dietitian can provide recommendations for alleviating these side effects and maintaining a nutritious diet that will help you feel your best.
+Your doctor or a registered dietitian can give you tips to manage these side effects and ensure you maintain a nutritious diet that helps you feel your best.

 The Challenge of Changing Eating Habits

-It’s challenging to change eating habits, especially when you are living with lymphoma.
-Sometimes you may feel like giving up.
+Changing eating habits can be difficult, especially when you are living with lymphoma.
+There may be times when you feel like giving up.
 “I eat the same way I ate before I had cancer,” said one member.
-“I'll feel miserable enough later.”
+“I’ll feel miserable enough later.”

 But remember, making the effort to improve your nutrition is an investment in your well-being.
 As another member put it, “I have been focusing on eating well and getting lots of rest so my body will be ready to fight this!”